Traian Ionescu: Club career

 Ionescu was born on 17 July 1923 in Văleni, Argeș County, Romania and began playing junior-level football at age 13 at TC Târgoviște where he stayed until 1939.
 In the following years he went to play for Sporting Club Pitești, Vulturii Textila Lugoj and Sportul Muncitoresc Găvana.
 He arrived at Juventus București where coach Emerich Vogl gave him his Divizia A debut on 6 April 1947 in a 4–1 victory against Libertatea Oradea.
 In 1949, Ionescu was transferred by CCA București where he helped the team win its first title in the 1951 season, being used by coach Gheorghe Popescu in five games.
 He also contributed to three Cupa României victories, but played in only one final in 1949 when coach Francisc Ronnay used him the entire match in the 2–1 victory against CSU Cluj.
-Ionescu went to play for CA Câmpulung Moldovenesc where he made his last Divizia A appearance on 27 November 1952 in a 3–0 home victory against Flacăra Petroșani, totaling 98 games played in the competition.
+Ionescu went to play for CA Câmpulung Moldovenesc where he made his last Divizia A appearance on 27 November 1952 in a 3–0 home victory against Flacăra Petroșani, totaling 98 games in the competition.